Post Traumatic Stress Disorder

 This list is not definitive, so don’t worry if you or someone you know is experiencing different effects on their mind or mental state from experiencing post traumatic stress than those listed here.

-While therapy is a crucial component of PTSD treatment, it may be possible for some individuals to experience a reduction in PTSD symptoms without receiving formal therapy.
+Therapy is a crucial component of PTSD treatment.
+However it may be possible for some individuals to experience a reduction in PTSD symptoms without receiving formal therapy, but symptoms tend to re-occur and intensify over time if left untreated.
+Intensive trauma therapy and options such as residential trauma healing retreats provide a fast-tracked path to deep and lasting recovery due.

-Some individuals may find relief from their symptoms over time as they engage in self-care practices, adopt healthy coping strategies, and receive support from loved ones.
-However, therapy has a large body of research showcasing its effectiveness in treating PTSD.
-Those seeking recovery from the condition are encouraged to seek professional support alongside self-care practices and social support.
+Some individuals may find relief from their symptoms over time as they engage in self-care practices, adopt healthy coping strategies, and/or receive support from loved ones.
+However, trauma therapy has a large body of research showcasing its effectiveness in treating PTSD symptoms.
+Those seeking lasting relief from severe PTSD/C-PTSD symptoms are encouraged to seek professional support in residential PTSD recovery retreats, alongside self-care practices, social and family engagement, and community group supports.

 Here are a few factors that can contribute to recovery from PTSD without formal therapy: